5 Groundbreaking CBD Updates You Must Know

 5. Changing Legal Status in the UK

-The Home Secretary, Sajid Javid, made the decision to relax the laws, which now state that specialist doctors will be able to prescribe cannabis-based medications later this year.
+The Home Secretary, Sajid Javid, made the decision to relax the laws, which now state that specialist doctors will be able to prescribe cannabis-based selections later this year.

-“Following advice from two sets of independent advisers, I have taken the decision to reschedule cannabis-derived medicinal products – meaning they will be available on prescription,” Javid said.
+“Following advice from two sets of independent advisers, I have taken the decision to reschedule cannabis-derived… products – meaning they will be available on prescription,” Javid said.

-The products will be available on the UK’s National Health Service (NHS), meaning that users will not have to pay for their treatments.
+The products will be available on the UK’s National Health Service (NHS), meaning that users will not have to pay for these alternatives.

 Not only does this provide hope to many sick people in the UK, but it also opens up the door for more research to be carried out on the product.
 And although the UK has relinquished some of its global power with its decision to leave the European Union, their decisions could still have an influence on other countries worldwide.